 » Learn more about the crisis in Yemen

-When an emergency strikes, we seek out the poorest and hardest-to-reach communities to meet their immediate needs, and work with them to design innovative, fast and effective responses.
+When an emergency strikes, we seek out the most vulnerable and hardest-to-reach communities to meet their immediate needs, and work with them to design innovative, fast and effective responses.
 We stay with them to help rebuild their lives and to ensure that they are better able to cope with future crises.
 Your support allows us to do this vital work.